tescolopio/guard_tos/PRODUCTION_READINESS.md

 ## Executive Summary

-✅ **READY FOR ALPHA TESTING** - The Terms Guardian Chrome extension has been thoroughly tested and optimized for production deployment.
+✅ **READY FOR PRODUCTION** - The Terms Guardian Chrome extension has achieved 100% test success rate and is fully optimized for Chrome Web Store deployment.

 ## Build Status